 Step 2: Upload your photo

 Go to BabyBoogey and upload your photo.
-If you’re new, check the examples first to see what styles look like: /showcases.
+If you’re new, browse the showcase gallery first to see what styles look like.

 Step 3: Choose a dance style (and optional music)